samucodesh/intro/contributing/i18n-guidelines.md

 At the moment, we are unable to offer translation maintenance.

-However, we know some contributors are willing to translate and help our courses to reach a broader audience.
+However, we know some contributors are willing to translate and help our courses reach a broader audience.
 We value these contributions! ✨

 Please keep reading if you want to translate the [Open Source Education Path](https://opensauced.pizza/learn/#/).